'Machine' Lewandowski scores 300th Bundesliga goal in Bayern romp

 Sane's pass put Lewandowski in behind the defence for his second goal.

-Eight minutes later, Sane again danced through Cologne's midfield before putting Lewandowski into position to tuck away his 23rd league goal this season.
+Eight minutes later, Sane again danced through Cologne's midfield before putting Lewandowski into position to tuck away his 23rd league effort this season.

-Union Berlin went fourth, and into the Champions League places, with a 2-1 home win over third-placed Hoffenheim as Andreas Voglsammer and Grischa Proemel scored for the hosts after an own goal by team-mate Timo Baumgartl.
+Union Berlin fought back for a 2-1 home win over Hoffenheim as Andreas Voglsammer and Grischa Proemel scored for the hosts after an own goal by team-mate Timo Baumgartl.

-RB Leipzig continued their climb, rising to seventh with a 2-0 win at VfB Stuttgart as Portuguese striker Andre Silva bagged his fifth goal in as many league games.
+RB Leipzig continued their climb, rising to seventh with a 2-0 win at Stuttgart as Portugal striker Andre Silva bagged his fifth goal in as many league games.

 Silva, who also scored a brace in last weekend's home win over Mainz, converted an early penalty after a handball by Stuttgart defender Konstantinos Mavropanos.